Ali Parvin: Individual

-He was selected as one of the seventeen Asian football elites by AFC and received a statue from this confederation.
+He was selected as one of the seventeen Asian football elites by the AFC and received a statute from this confederation.
 He was named as one of the members of Persepolis Hall of Fame and the club thanked him for his great performance during his senior career at Persepolis.
-The club gave him a statue of his face and named him as one of the twelve great players of Persepolis in the 1970s.
+The club gave him a statue of his face and named him one of the twelve great players of Persepolis in the 1970s.

 Personal life

 Parvin married in 1976.
 He has two daughters and one son.
 His son, Mohammad Parvin is a former footballer who played for Persepolis and Paykan.
-He along with his wife, and the family of his children lives in house that he built in the Lavasan area, near Tehran.
+He, along with his wife and the family of his children, lives in a house that he built in the Lavasan area near Tehran.